warbe-maker/VBA-Component-Management/README.md

 ## Services
 ### _Export Changed Components_
-Used with the _Workbook\_BeforeSave_ event, all _VB-Components_ code is compared with its previous _Export&nbsp;File_.
-When the code had changed the component is re-exported to the configured _Export Folder_ of which the name defaults to _source_.
+Used with the _Workbook\_BeforeSave_ event.
+Exports all _VB-Components_ of which the code has changed (i.e. differs from the recent export's Export-File), to the configured _Export Folder_ of which the name defaults to _source_.
 These _Export&nbsp;Files_ not only function as a code  backup in case Excel ends up with a destroyed VB-Project, which may happen every now and then - but only functions as a versioning means (e.g. when [GitHub][5] is used for instance).
-See also _[Common Components](#common-components)_ which are handled specifically.
+When a used or hosted _[Common Component](#common-components)_ has been modified and exported, a _[Pending Release](#pending-release-management)_ is registered  See also which are handled specifically.

 ### _Update Outdated Common Components_
 Used with the _Workbook\_Open_ event all  _Used&nbsp;Common&nbsp;Components_ are checked whether they are outdated.
 In case, a dialog is displayed which allows to display the code difference (by means of ([WinMerge English][3], [WinMerge German][4], etc.) perform the update or skip it.
 The update uses the  _Export&nbsp;File_ of the _Raw&nbsp;Common&nbsp;Component_ in the _Common&nbsp;Components_ folder.